gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.8.0
+- Added new actor template for vehicles

+v.
 2.7.2
 - Fixed issue involving resetting possibilities in player list
 - Formatting updates test chat output